2025–26 MENA Golf Tour

-The 2025–26 MENA Golf Tour will be the 11th season of the MENA Golf Tour.
+The 2025–26 MENA Golf Tour was the 11th season of the MENA Golf Tour.

 Changes for 2025–26

 Following a hiatus in 2024 and not having staged their own event since April 2023, the tour announced in August 2025 it would relaunch again later that year.
 The tour was returning under the guidance of new Commissioner, Keith Waters, former chief at the European Tour.
 The tour was also rebranded as the MENA Golf Tour, the name which it took for its first seven seasons.

 Schedule

 The following table lists official events during the 2025–26 season.